aj-rom/Confile/README.md

 # Confile
-A Java library that converts any file into a quarriable (FileConfiguration) object.
+A Java library that converts any .yml file into a quarriable (FileConfiguration) object.
 Specifically focused on getting and setting strings of a key/value pair.

 Doumenation can be found at my website [here](https://confile.coachluck.io).

 **Currently Supported Types**:
 - [X] YAML
-- [ ] JSON
 - [ ] TXT